TsitoUw/nest-restau/README.md

 # seed the database
 $ npm run seed

-# reset and seed the database
+# reset and seed the database with seed
 $ npm run seed:reset
 ```